 Communicate with your driver well beforehand so you don’t get caught in traffic or a rural area without somewhere that has clean, serviceable toilets.

 A great driver will know where the best toilet stops are.
 Maybe at a McDonalds if travelling back via the highways from Ubud, or a little-known warung with clean and serviceable toilets in the middle of nowhere.
 A great driver will know where the best bathroom breaks are.
 Make sure you ask for a toilet break at least 20 minutes ahead of time, or at the very least your driver knows how to stop and find while travelling through suburban areas with no public amenities.

 14. How much to tip your driver.

 Tipping practices in Bali vary greatly, but here are some simples rules that will help you tip the appropriate amount and reward great service.

-As I write above, the length of time a driver will be at your disposal ranges between 8 -10 hours.
-If you get a cheaper driver it will likely be for 8 hours, but the amount my drivers work for is 10 hours for a full-day hire.
+As I write above, the length of time a driver will be at your disposal ranges between 8 -12 hours.
+If you get a cheaper driver it will likely be for 8 hours, but the amount my drivers work for is 10 hours for a full-day hire or 12 hours for trips to Northen Bali.

 While no tip is expected, it’s always welcome and demonstrates your appreciation in a very direct financial way while also making your driver feel valued.
 A small tip would be IDR50k.
 Less than that wouldn’t be an insult, but it could be viewed negatively relative to the total amount paid for the day.

 I recommend IDR100k if your driver has done a great job and you’ve experienced an excellent day out.
-IDR200k will be greeted with joy and represents a realistic bonus for a job well done.
+IDR200k will be greeted with joy and represents a sensible bonus for a job well done.
 This isn’t much in foreign currency terms – around AUD$10-20.